MostAwesomeDude/construct/docs/index.rst

     <strong>Sticky</strong><br/>

-    <a class="reference external" href="https://github.com/construct/construct/releases">Version 2.5.5</a> is legacy.
-If you are maintaining a project that depended on this library for a long time, you should probably use this version.
+    <a class="reference external" href="https://github.com/construct/construct/releases">Version 2.5</a> is legacy.
+If you are maintaining a project that depended on this library for a long time, you could use this version.
 This branch is not actively maintained, not even bugfixes.<br/>
     <br/>

     <a class="reference external" href="https://github.com/construct/construct/releases">Version 2.8</a> was released on September, 2016.
 There are significant API and implementation changes.
-Fields are now name-less and operators / >> [] are used to create Structs Sequences and Ranges.
 Most classes changed interface and behavior.
-You should read entire documentation again.<br/>
+Documentation was entirely rewritten.<br/>
     <br/>

     Please use the <a class="reference external" href="https://github.com/construct/construct/issues">github issues</a> to ask general questions, make feature requests, report issues and bugs, and to send in patches.
-Good quality extensions to test suite are highly welcomed.<br/>
+Good quality test cases are highly welcomed.<br/>
     </div>